vlcn-io/materialite/notes.md

+Do we even need the `after` operator anymore?
+With the new approach to pagination...
+Where we take a limited set until the user decides to scroll then we increase the window.

+We still need after so we can resume from leave-off point in scroll

+---

+When re-sizing

+---

 Explicit destruction should be fine.

 Something higher in the tree destroying a thing is fine since the lower tree is unmounted too.